 A major is the area of study that a college student pursues throughout their college coursework.
 For instance, a history major will take the majority of their college courses in history, and an engineering major will spend most of their time taking engineering classes.

 While a history or engineering major will graduate with a degree in those majors, an undecided major is temporary--you can’t graduate from college undecided.
 The purpose of the undecided major is to give students time to decide on what they truly want to major in before they declare it.

 To sum everything up, “undecided” is just a placeholder while you explore your academic interests at the beginning of your college career.
 You’ll have to choose a major at some point, usually by the end of your sophomore year!

 While most universities accommodate undecided students, some offer more support than others.
 Here are the things you should look for in a university if you're going in undeclared.

 What Defines Good Schools for Undecided Majors?

 Like we mentioned earlier, undecided students will have a different checklist for picking a university.
-Whereas someone who wants to major in environmental science will look for schools with strong programs in that area.
+Someone who wants to major in environmental science, on the other hand, will look for schools with strong programs in that area.
 But since you can’t major in “undeclared,” you’ll have to use a slightly different—and broader!—set of criteria as you pick your future school.

 Here are the six features of good colleges for undecided majors that you need to know before choosing a school.